Beware the Time Robbers

 Photo by Karin S on Pexels.com

 What if the secret is about what someone has done to us?
 These secrets are a bit trickier.
-Sometimes bringing these secrets to the light of day will destroy people and families.
+Sometimes, bringing these secrets to the light of day will destroy people and families.
 Is that something I want or need to do?
 A good place to start with these secrets is with a professional: pastor, priest or counselor.
-If you are embarrassed, let me tell you, these people have heard everything and nothing you say will surprise them.
-They can help you sort through the maze of your emotions and help bring you healing and help you figure out if you are supposed to do anything with these secrets.
+If you are embarrassed, let me tell you, these people have heard everything, and nothing you say will surprise them.
+They can help you sort through the maze of your emotions, help with healing, and help you figure out if you are supposed to do anything with these secrets.

 Secrets, sometimes they are nothing, sometimes they are everything.
 Seek counsel if you need it and trust God.
-He will help guide you through the maze about what to do with them.
-Most important, don’t let the secrets you carry affect you and your mental and emotional health!
+He will help guide you through the maze of what to do with them.
+Most importantly, don’t let the secrets you carry affect you and your mental and emotional health!

 Still recalibrating this week.
 Reposting a fave.